Traditional Persian: Chinchilla color mutation

+The chinchilla comes in both the silver and golden series, with black silver chinchilla as the most common.
+Chinchilla cats are almost pure white Persian cats with a sprinkling of darker colored tipping (shell) that gives them a sparkling metallic appearance.
+The chinchilla should have only a tiny amount of darker colored tipping on their face and legs.
+Only the hair tips are darker pigmented (approx. 1/8 of the hair length), and chinchillas are significantly lighter in overall color compared to Persians with shaded coats (approx. 1/3 of the hair length is darker pigmented).

 Color breeding in chinchilla varieties

 The sub-set of chinchilla varieties experienced problems during the brachycephalic modernization phase with regards to the original chinchilla coloring features.
 These included loss or incomplete lip- and nose liners; patched-colored paw pads and eye color faults.
 Once lost, it is hard, if not impossible, to recover.

 By the mid-1950s, concerned breeders of chinchilla in the US advocated pure color breeding.
 A key person in this regard was Jeanne Ramsdale, author of the book "Persian Cats and Other Longhairs".

 Breed recognition history up till 2010

 Despite the non-conformance to the modern Persian breed standards, some breeders, and in particular those that practiced controlled color-breeding, continued to breed and register their original longhair cats.

 The following attempts were made to restore the original longhairs as breed in their own right, namely: